mjchi7/cp/Welcome file.md

 ## Redirecting logout superset to logout screen on Origin (AquilaOne)
 All the login page, authentication page, and log out page are handled by `class AuthView(BaseView)` which is in [flask_appbuilder/security/view.py](https://github.com/dpgaspar/Flask-AppBuilder/blob/master/flask_appbuilder/security/views.py)
 In the class, they defined **login** and **logout** process.
 What we want here is to overwrite the **logout** process so that they redirect user to AquilaOne logout page (http://poseidon:8896/sec/logout) instead of the superset index page.
-To do so, we can make use of the fact that superset consume **Blueprints** during initialization, and **blueprints** can be specified and passed to the initializer in the [config file](
+To do so, we can make use of the fact that superset consume **Blueprints** during initialization, and **blueprints** can be specified and passed to the initializer in the [config file](https://github.com/apache/incubator-superset/blob/master/superset/config.py#LC404).

 # 4. Unsolved issues
 1. How do we enable two way of authentication?
 This issue is mainly the problem with `flask-appbuilder` since it doesn't allow two `AUTH_TYPE` [flask-appbuilder base configuration (see AUTH_TYPE)](https://flask-appbuilder.readthedocs.io/en/latest/config.html)